Mldng/Mldng/README.md

 -->

 🇻🇳 Hailing from Vietnam with deep ties to Japan 🇯🇵, where I've called home for nearly 14 years.
-My journey began in 2009 when I embarked on a life-changing chapter at Ritsumeikan Asia Pacific University in Oita, Kyushu Island.
-The enchantment of Oita compelled me to stay after graduation.
-During this decade, I had the honor of serving as a Sales Manager and leading the marketing team at Wancher Inc. We focused on managing e-commerce stores, specializing in Japanese writing instruments.
+My journey in Japan began in 2009 when I enrolled at Ritsumeikan Asia Pacific University in Oita, Kyushu island.
+The allure of Oita was so strong that I decided to stay after graduation.
+During my time there, I had the privilege of working at Wancher Inc., where I served as a sales manager and led the marketing team, focusing on managing e-commerce online stores selling Japanese writing instruments.

 🏙️ A new adventure beckoned, leading me to Tokyo, where I transitioned into an accountant role at Bollore Logistics, a renowned French logistics company.
 Here, I managed accounts receivable and accounts payable, gaining invaluable experience.